 - Improperly treating groups of applicants differently when completing Form I-9, such as requiring certain groups of employees who look or sound foreign to produce particular documents the employer does not require other employees to produce.

-Immigration status or citizenship discrimination occurs when employees are treated differently based on their citizenship or immigration status in regard to hiring, firing, or recruitment or referral for a fee.
+Immigration status or citizenship discrimination occurs when employees are treated differently based on their real or perceived citizenship or immigration status in regard to hiring, firing, or recruitment or referral for a fee.
 Employer must treat all groups the same.

 When an employer treats employees differently in the employment process based on their national origin, that behavior constitutes national origin discrimination.
-An employee’s national origin relates to the employee’s place of birth, country of origin, ancestry, native language and accent.
+An employee’s national origin relates to the employee’s place of birth, country of origin, ethnicity, ancestry, native language, accent or the perception that they look or sound "foreign".

 The handbook specifically states that “retaliation occurs when an employer or other covered entity intimidates, threatens, coerces, or otherwise retaliates against an individual because the individual has filed an immigration–related employment discrimination charge or complaint; has testified or participated in any immigration–related employment discrimination investigation, proceedings, or hearing; or otherwise asserts his/her rights under the INA’s anti-discrimination provisions.”